-An estimated 600 million – almost 1 in 10 people in the world – fall ill after eating contaminated food and 420 000 die every year, resulting in the loss of 33 million healthy life years (DALYs).
-Children under 5 years of age carry 40% of the foodborne disease burden, with 125 000 deaths every year.
-Diarrhoeal diseases are the most common illnesses resulting from the consumption of contaminated food, causing 550 million people to fall ill and 230 000 deaths every year.
+An estimated 600 million – almost 1 in 10 people in the world – fall ill after eating contaminated food and 420 000 die every year, resulting in the loss of 33 million healthy life years.
 Foodborne diseases impede socioeconomic development by straining health care systems, and harming national economies, tourism and trade.

+It should be noted, that the availability and affordability of unhealthy food, marketing practices of the major food companies and the lack of information available to consumers impede ways to select healthy foods.

 Problem of food safety.
-Greatest chemical dangers of the food
+Ranking contaminants in foods

 Safe food supplies support national economies, trade and tourism, contribute to food and nutrition security, and underpin sustainable development.